 One of the reasons that ACH settlements take so long is the number of parties involved in the transaction.
 Payment processors collect payment data from merchants.
 The payment data is sent to an originating bank, which submits the ACH data to Federal Reserve for overnight processing.
 Finally, the Federal Reserve sends the ACH transaction to the customer’s bank.

-Risk of Reversal
+ACH Carries a Risk of Reversal

 ACH transactions aren’t processed real-time.
 Instead, these transactions are processed in batches and each batch must be sent by a certain time of day to be processed overnight.
 Any requests made after the cutoff time won’t be processed until the next business day, which means that transactions processed after the cutoff time on Friday won’t be processed until the following Monday.

-Reversals can delay the process, particularly if there was an error in the data submitted.
+Reversals can delay settlement, particularly if there was an error in the data submitted.
 If a transaction is reserved, the receiving bank notifies the Federal Reserve that the payment was returned.
 The Federal Reserve doesn’t notify the originating bank.
 Instead, the originating bank checks with the Federal Reserve daily to see if there are any returned transactions for them.

 Some third-party ACH transactions take longer because the payment processor will debit the customer’s account first, wait until that transaction has cleared and then will credit the recipient’s account.

-Future Same-Day Settlements
+Same-Day ACH Settlements